 I filled the top shelf with my DIY Modern Christmas Trees — they’re cardboard — and filled the bottom with colorful ornaments.

-Then I sprinkled the colorful ornaments around the rest of the shelves and included a a few bottle brush trees a few shelves down.
+Then I sprinkled the colorful ornaments around the rest of the shelves and included some bottle brush trees a few shelves down.

 I did the same thing on the other side.

 I added a white garland over the window and that’s it.